-In early 2020, Tivoli Mushrooms, located about 100 miles north of New York City, was pumping out nearly 2,000 pounds of fresh mushrooms each week at its urban mushroom farm.
+In early 2020, Tivoli Mushrooms, an urban mushroom farm located about 100 miles north of New York City, was pumping out nearly 2,000 pounds of fresh mushrooms per week.
 The business, in just its second year of existence, was booming.

 Their mushrooms were on plates in NYC restaurants, in the food hall of a local college, stacked on the shelves of area grocery stores, mixed in with local fruits and vegetables as part of a CSA (community supported agriculture), and dropped directly into the hands of customers at farmer’s markets four times a week.

 What’s even more impressive than a ton of mushrooms per week?

 Devon Gilroy, founder of Tivoli Mushrooms, started the business without any mushroom cultivation experience and built the business while simultaneously working as a full-time executive chef.

 How to Stop an Urban Mushroom Farm in its Tracks

 In March, COVID-19 struck, the state of New York closed everything, and Tivoli Mushrooms lost 90% of its business.

 “We kind of shut down for a minute,” Gilroy said.

 Almost immediately, Tivoli went from fruiting between 600 to 700 blocks per week in each grow room — three rooms are currently used for fruiting, with the other room used for incubation — to maybe 200 blocks.
 And given that Tivoli Mushrooms produces between 100 and 200 fruiting blocks each week in-house, then orders the rest of their spawn and substrate from Maine Cap N’ Stem, there were also a lot of prepaid blocks coming in without any clients to sell the mushrooms to.